VincentLoy/Simple-Tech-Metrics/readme.txt

 **WP Tech Metrics** provides a centralized dashboard with technical insights about your WordPress site.
 Designed for developers and administrators, this plugin helps you understand your site’s structure and optimize its performance.

+This plugin is **open-source** and welcomes contributions!
+Whether you’d like to propose new features, submit translations, or report issues, visit our [GitHub repository](https://github.com/VincentLoy/WP-Tech-Metrics) to get involved.

 == Features ==

 ### Plugins